Cornwall

 Cornwall is the westernmost part of the South West Peninsula, and the southernmost county within the United Kingdom.
 Its coastline is characterised by steep cliffs and, to the south, several rias, including those at the mouths of the rivers Fal and Fowey.
 It includes the southernmost point on Great Britain, Lizard Point, and forms a large part of the Cornwall National Landscape.
 The national landscape also includes Bodmin Moor, an upland outcrop of the Cornubian batholith granite formation.
 The county contains many short rivers; the longest is the Tamar, which forms the border with Devon.

 Cornwall had a minor Roman presence, and later formed part of the Brittonic kingdom of Dumnonia.
-From the 7th century, the Britons in the South West increasingly came into conflict with the expanding Anglo-Saxon kingdom of Wessex, eventually being pushed west of the Tamar; by the Norman Conquest Cornwall was administered as part of England, though it retained its own culture.
+From the 7th century, the Britons in the South West increasingly came into conflict with the expanding Anglo-Saxon kingdom of Wessex, eventually being pushed west of the Tamar, where the boundary was set by King Æthelstan in 936.
+By the time of the Norman Conquest, Cornwall was administered as part of England, though it retained its own culture.
 The remainder of the Middle Ages and Early Modern Period were relatively settled, with Cornwall developing its tin mining industry and becoming a duchy in 1337.
 During the Industrial Revolution, the tin and copper mines were expanded and then declined, with china clay extraction becoming a major industry.
 Railways were built, leading to a growth of tourism in the 20th century.
-The Cornish language became extinct as a living community language at the end of the 18th century, but is now being revived.
+The Cornish language became extinct as a living community language at the end of the 18th century, but efforts to revive it were initiated in the 19th century.